Categories: Updates

 To understand more about the differences between batch number vs lot number, now let’s talk about lot numbers.
 Actually, lot numbers also serve as unique identifiers assigned by manufacturers.

-But the difference is, that lot numbers identify a group of products shipped or received together, regardless of production dates, batches, or locations.
+Unlike batch numbers, lot numbers identify products that are shipped or received together, regardless of their production dates or manufacturing locations.
 So, they are commonly used for heterogeneous products such as assemblies or kits.

 Additionally, lot numbers play a crucial role in global supply chain visibility, allowing manufacturers to trace products from raw materials to the finished goods stage.
 This system ensures that any defective or unsafe items can be quickly identified and removed from distribution channels.

 For instance, according to the Consumer Product Safety Commission, up to 400 products are recalled annually in the US alone.
+This highlights how critical lot identification is for companies distributing products across multiple regions or supply chain channels.
+This highlights how critical lot identification is for companies distributing products across multiple regions or supply chain channels.
 Lot numbers enable manufacturers to swiftly pinpoint and address such issues, such as potential risks and consumer trust.

 Secondly, lot numbers enable product traceability and compliance, allowing regulators and consumers to verify the origin, history, and authenticity of a product or its components.